 An up close and personal examination of the University of Saskatchewan’s finest washrooms, ranging from the Physics Building to a sequestered adjunct in Arts.

+Catering to students and life-long bachelors, the Murray Library is a little-known neighbourhood that is rapidly growing.
 Felix Larson has lived in the Murray Library since December of 2010 and has witnessed first-hand how fast the area is growing.
 He cites the Place Riel renovation as a massive draw to the area and feels more and more people are becoming aware of this blossoming community.

+It may be the end of the semester, but it’s the beginning of something very #special.
 The Sheaf Publishing Society is #thrilled to bring you the first issue of our new community newspaper, Fridges, where we keep #YXE fresh and cool.